markjacksonfishing/markyjackson-taulia/README.md

 Finally, I get great joy out of mentoring and am a [mentoring lead within the Kubernetes project](https://github.com/kubernetes/community/blob/master/mentoring/OWNERS#L6) as well as a [Kubernetes Outreachy coordinator for the Kubernetes project](https://www.outreachy.org/communities/cfp/kubernetes/).

-In 2021, I decided to step back from most open-source projects and focus on mental health, family and work.
-My hope is to recalibrate and come back recharged sometime in the future.
+In 2021, I decided to step back from open-source projects and focus on mental health, family and work.